rgconrad514/SQLServerLoginMonitor/README.md

 3. Run installer.bat, the script will self-elevate and prompt for admin credentials if needed.
 Another prompt will appear for the user account to run the scheduled tasks, set this to the current user and password.

-## License:
+## License
 This code is licensed under CPOL (https://www.codeproject.com/info/cpol10.aspx), a copy is provided.